 insight-live.com/material/874">Iron oxide is an amazing glaze addition in reduction.
 Here, I have added it to the G1947U transparent base.
 It produces green celadons at low percentages.
-Still transparent where thin, 5% is producing an amber glass (and the iron is showing its fluxing power).
+Still transparent where thin, 5% produces an amber glass (and the iron reveals its fluxing power).
 7% brings opacity and tiny crystals are developing.
 By 9% color is black where thick, at 11% where thin or thick - this is “tenmoku territory”.
-13% has moved it to an iron crystal (what some would call Tenmoku Gold), 17% is almost metallic.
+13% has moved it to an iron crystal (what some would call Tenmoku Gold or Teadust), 17% is almost metallic.
 Past that, iron crystals are growing atop others.
-These samples were cooled naturally in a large reduction kiln, the crystallization mechanism would be much heavier if it were cooled more slowly.
+These samples were cooled naturally in a large reduction kiln using the C10RPL firing schedule, the crystallization mechanism would be heavier if it were cooled more slowly (or less if cooled faster).
+The 7% one in this lineup is quite interesting, a minimal percentage of cobalt-free black stain could likely be added to create an inexpensive and potentially non-leaching jet-black glossy.

 Pages that reference this post in the Digitalfire Reference Library: